10 Useful Tips for Your Overnight Bus Trip

 - Montreal to New York

 - Toronto to New York

 - Istanbul to Antalya

 How to get through an overnight bus ride?

 Enjoying your time on the overnight bus is absolutely possible.
-But there are a few things you can do beforehand to ensure you’re comfortable and increase your chances of sleeping through the ride, arriving at your destination well-rested and ready to tackle the day.
+But you can do a few things beforehand to ensure you’re comfortable and increase your chances of sleeping through the ride, and arriving at your destination well-rested and ready to tackle the day.

 1. Know your seat count